Bedroom count

 Quick answers to common questions about the Long Beach rental market.

-Average rent prices in Long Beach have remained the same over the last month and have remained the same since last year.
+Average rent prices in Long Beach have decreased by 3% over the last month and have decreased by 3% since last year.

 Rent in Long Beach is 90% above the national average, which means renters are paying approximately $1,750 more per month.